PelleLille/hsl-docs/functions.rst

 .. data:: FFIValue

-  A FFIValue resource is a container for a FFI value (it also contains the FFIType) so that the correct conversions can be made.
+  An FFIValue resource is a container for an FFI value (it also contains the FFIType) so that the correct conversions can be made.
 If the value is of a pointer type you may control the lifetime of the object using the :func:`FFI.attach` and :func:`FFI.detach` functions.